influxdata/telegraf/plugins/parsers/json_v2/README.md

 * **timestamp_timezone (OPTIONAL, but REQUIRES timestamp_query**: This option should be set to a [Unix TZ value](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), such as `America/New_York`, to `Local` to utilize the system timezone, or to `UTC`.
 Defaults to `UTC`

-* **disable_prepend_keys (OPTIONAL)**: Set to true to prevent resulting nested data to contain the parent key prepended to its key **NOTE**: duplicate names can overwrite each other when this is enabled
+*Configuration to define what JSON keys should be included and how (field/tag):*

 * **included_keys (OPTIONAL)**: You can define a list of key's that should be the only data included in the metric, by default it will include everything.
 * **excluded_keys (OPTIONAL)**: You can define json keys to be excluded in the metric, for a nested key, prepend the parent keys with underscores
 * **tags (OPTIONAL)**: You can define json keys to be set as tags instead of fields, if you define a key that is an array or object then all nested values will become a tag
+* **field (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [field](#field) table you can define, but with two key differences.
+The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
+You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.
+* **tag (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [tag](#tag) table you can define, but with two key differences.
+The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
+You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.

+*Configuration to modify the resutling line protocol:*

+* **disable_prepend_keys (OPTIONAL)**: Set to true to prevent resulting nested data to contain the parent key prepended to its key **NOTE**: duplicate names can overwrite each other when this is enabled
-* **renames (OPTIONAL)**: A table matching the json key with the desired name (oppossed to defaulting to using the key), use names that include the prepended keys of its parent keys for nested results
+* **renames (OPTIONAL, defined in TOML as a table using single bracket)**: A table matching the json key with the desired name (oppossed to defaulting to using the key), use names that include the prepended keys of its parent keys for nested results
-* **fields (OPTIONAL)**: A table matching the json key with the desired type (int,string,bool,float), if you define a key that is an array or object then all nested values will become that type
+* **fields (OPTIONAL, defined in TOML as a table using single bracket)**: A table matching the json key with the desired type (int,string,bool,float), if you define a key that is an array or object then all nested values will become that type

 ## Arrays and Objects